Smart Sustainable Farming Research Program

 With this initiative, fenaco is supporting the establishment of the Smart Sustainable Farming Research Cluster at the World Food System Center with a total of 1.2 million Swiss Francs over the next six years, thus enabling several interdisciplinary projects at the interface of agriculture, sustainable production systems, robotics and artificial intelligence.
 With this support, five to six projects are to be realized in a first phase.
 In the future, other industry partners may also participate in the research initiative.

-A call for proposals for the program is now open!
+A call for proposals for the program is closed.

 All projects based on an interdisciplinary research approach that address one or more of the following focus topics are invited to submit projects: